preritdas/jeeves/README.md

 (This is for personal reference.)

 Each app needs a `handler` function callable under the app level, ex. in an app module's `__init__.py`.
 The handler *must* take exactly two arguments, `content: str` and `user: str`.
 In that order.
 Content is the inbound message's raw content.
 User is the phone number.
+The handler must *always* return an HTTP response, ex. `return "", 204`.